amitrke/aws-cognito-example/README.md

 terraform apply --var-file=terraform.tfvars -auto-approve
 ```

+### Update Webapp Cognito config
+Update the webapp/src/app/aws-exports.ts file with the terraform output user_pool_id, user_pool_client_id.
+Build the webapp again.
+Run terraform apply again to update the S3 bucket with the new webapp build.

 ### Access the application
 Read the Cloudfront URL from the terraform output and access the application.